-Total SPL Mappings and the Distribution Graph depend on the setting of the FREQUENCY and BANDWIDTH in the Mapping Parameter bar.
-The relative deviation from the average with the tolerance according to the setting for RELATIVE can be visualized as well.
+Total SPL Mappings and the Distribution Graph depend on the setting of the FREQUENCY and the BANDWIDTH in the Mapping Parameter bar.
+The relative deviation from the average with the tolerance according to the setting for Relative can be visualized as well.

 If the total sound pressure level is known, the calculation of the signal-to-noise ratio (SNR) requires only the definition of the noise level.
-The ROOM tab includes the facilities Noise Levels: Settings to open the EDIT NOISE
+The ROOM tab includes the facilities

+Noise Levels: Settings to open the EDIT

-LEVEL dialog (Ctrl+I).
+NOISE LEVEL dialog (Ctrl+I).

 A broadband value or the frequency dependent noise values in 1/3 OCTAVE or 1 OCTAVE resolution can be entered.
-Alternatively the IMPORT button opens a Windows file dialog for the selection of a Noise file (\.exn).
+Alternatively, the IMPORT button opens a Windows file dialog for the selection of a Noise file (.exn).

-EASE Evac includes a database with predefined noise files.
-After a default installation they are found in
+EASE Evac includes a database with predefined noise files as specified by various standards such as NR, NC and RNC.
+After a default installation these files can be found in

-(C:\Documents and Settings\All Users\Documents\AFMG\AFMG Evac\Noise Files) for Windows XP and (C:\Users\Public\Documents\AFMG\AFMG Evac\Noise Files) for Windows Vista and 7.
-EXPORT opens a Windows file dialog to save the current noise level setting to a file.
+(C:\Users\Public\Documents\AFMG\AFMG Evac\Noise Files).
+EXPORT Windows file dialog to save the current noise level setting to a file.